I successfully completed the Coursera Machine Learning online course!

 Logistic Regression

 Logistic regression is a method for classifying data into discrete outcomes.
 For example, we might use logistic regression to classify an email as spam or not spam.
-In this module, we introduce the notion of classification, the cost function for logistic regression, and the application of logistic regression to multi-class classification.
+In this module, we introduce the notion of classification, the cost function for logistic regression, and its application to multi-class classification.

 Regularization